uaarkoti/uaarkoti.github.io/_posts/2015-04-24-continuous-system-engineering.markdown

 </div>
 </section><!-- /#table-of-contents -->

+<iframe src="//player.vimeo.com/video/127217116" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Configuration Management
 Tools like [Chef](http://chef.io), [Puppet](http://puppetlabs.com), [Ansible](http://ansible.com), [Saltstack](http://saltstack.com) help you streamline configuration management of your infrastructure by letting you describe the state of the same as code and enforcing the state in realtime as you commit changes to the code.

 ## Benefits
 Irrespective of the [tool of your choice](http://www.infoworld.com/article/2609482/data-center/data-center-review-puppet-vs-chef-vs-ansible-vs-salt.html) configuration management has [many benefits](http://www.scriptrock.com/blog/5-configuration-management-boss).
 The focus of this blog though is around your ability to apply the same practices application developers use such as agile development, test driven development and continuous delivery etc... to improve code quality.